subsoap/hugo-book-project/README.md

 Things to change/add/fix:

-* Featured can be static
-* List should be a list of books, it can also be static
 * If the book detects final page say so in a nice way?
 * Add and enable this webfont https://fonts.google.com/specimen/Poppins?preview.text_type=custom
 * For breadcrumbs, if it is the final page, loop back for the front for the "next"